Signal 2: Programming

 The majority of Signal 2's programming was produced and presented from its Stoke-on-Trent studios.
 The nightly late show was simulcast with Wireless Group's AM and FM stations while a syndicated show from Chris Country Radio aired on Sunday afternoons.

 News

-Bauer's Birmingham newsroom broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
+Bauer's Staffordshire and Cheshire news team delivers local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.
 National bulletins from Sky News Radio are carried at other times.
+The news team includes a roving reporter who sources and delivers reports from across the patch, predominately in heartland areas like Stoke-on-Trent, Newcastle-under-Lyme, Stafford and Crewe.